When I learned the Bach cello pieces for bass, some fretboard memorization tricks made everything faster.

 Learning music can feel overwhelming.

 But proceeding through all the frets, one string at a time, will help reduce the overwhelm.
-Adding music mnemonics will help even further.
+Adding music mnemonics and learning the circle of fifths will help even further.

 And the best part is this:

 Once you’re started using memory techniques, you can also memorize lyrics and chord progressions using similar techniques.